 A lot of foods in our markets areas we know, not so great for our health.

 Most of them being carbohydrates.
 If you can avoid bad carbohydrates in your diet or have smaller portions over the holidays, I can guarantee you will be looking amazing and feeling energized.

 More energy is what we want, is it not.

 Who doesn’t like to feel sexier, and have a holiday glow to them.
-Try to focus on eating the colourful foods, clean protein sources and healthier natural fats.
+Try to focus on eating colorful foods, clean protein sources, and healthier natural fats.

-Most of the time while being at dinner parties or events; there is always so many options and this can be possible.
+Most of the time while being at dinner parties or events; there are always so many options and this can be possible.